 The Jay Heritage Center is delighted to announce the donation of a painting of John Jay “Jay” Pierrepont (1849 – 1923) executed by the notable artist Irving Ramsay Wiles.
 Wiles was a student of William Merritt Chase and Carolus-Duran.
 His clients ranged from President Theodore Roosevelt to arts patron Adolph Lewisohn.
+The painting was recently conserved by Lowy Antique Frames & Fine Art Restoration and is now on display at the Jay Mansion.
+The painting was donated by Julia Jay Pierrepont II, her children and family.

 The subject was the second son of Anna Maria Jay and Henry Evelyn Pierrepont.
 Born September 3, 1849 in Rye, Jay was named after his maternal great-grandfather, a chief negotiator of the Treaty of Paris and an American founding father.
 On his paternal side, he was descended from a founder of another kind, James Pierpont, one of the creators of Yale College.